Gink3/econ_sim/DesignDoc.md

 * Needs are a usage rate of products per day
     * Calculated as (usage rate per day * population)
 #### Methods
+* End sim - runs all of the end of simulation metrics calculations
+* create_trader - generates a new trader
+* cal_avg_age - calculates average age of all traders
 ### Trader
 * trader id - unique trader id
 * age - tracks time alive
 * first name - string
 * last name - string
 * bank - hash map that tracks currency name and holdings
 * holdings - hashmap that tracks goods and holdings
 #### Methods
 ### Producer
+A producer looks to have enough inventory for a week and throughout the week it will try and refill the inventory
 * Has a daily upkeep cost
 * Produces a defined amount of a good each day
+* Owner tid **Note** producer tid = 0 if owner is consumer at start of simulation
+* Production - hashmap pair
+* Needs - hashmap pair
+* Holdings - current inventory for producer
 #### Methods
+* owner change

 ### Trader Behavior
 #### Selling a product